sonde/kpi-uploader/README.md

 # FAQ

 1. How to overcome rateLimitExceeded:
+   `rateLimitExceeded` is handeled by sleeping for 10 sec until a new 1000 sec period opens up.
    You can petition for increasing the 100 requests pr 100 sec quota for Google Sheets API: https://console.cloud.google.com/iam-admin/quotas?project=<your-project-name>&organizationId=<your-org-id>